hcarvalhoalves/django-landing/README.rst

 =============

 Landing is a simple Django application for implementing A/B tests on your site.
-It was heavily inspired by Vanity for Rails, but the implementation is vastly different, better suited to how Django apps works.
+The original concept was inspired by Vanity for Rails, but the implementation is different - better suited to how Django apps work.

-It can be plugged right into any working Django project, and be used to track visitor's conversions according to any aspect of your site.
-It also generates reports on-the-fly for each experiment, easy to use by developers, designers and management alike.
+It can be plugged right into any working Django project, and be used to track visitor's conversions according to any metric you want.
+It also generates on-the-fly reports for each experiment, easy to use by developers, designers and management alike.